-The MetOp satellite series is the European contribution for the collaborative Initial Joint Polar Orbiting Operational Satellite System.
-It provides weather data services to monitor climate and improve weather forecasts worldwide.
-MetOp A is in orbit, MetOp B launched in September 2012, and MetOp C is planned to launch in 2018.
-The U.S. instrument contribution for MetOp C leverages off of the POES heritage instrument and includes the Space Environment Monitor (SEM), the Advanced Very High Resolution Radiometer (AVHRR), and the Advanced Microwave Sounding Unit (AMSU).
+The MetOp satellites are a series of three European polar-orbiting satellites that provide weather data services to monitor climate and improve weather forecasts worldwide.
+The U.S. instrument contribution for MetOp C includes the Space Environment Monitor (SEM), the Advanced Very High Resolution Radiometer (AVHRR), and the Advanced Microwave Sounding Unit (AMSU).

-Jason-3 will provide continuity of ocean topography measurements beyond TOPEX/Poseidon, Jason-1, and Ocean Surface Topography Mission (OSTM)/Jason-2.
-It will provide detailed measurements of sea-levels on Earth to gain insight into ocean circulation and climate change.
+Jason-3 provides continuity of ocean topography measurements including detailed measurements of sea-levels on Earth to gain insight into ocean circulation and climate change.
 The U.S. instrument contribution for Jason-3 includes the Advanced Microwave Radiometer (AMR), the Laser Retroreflector Array (LRA), and the Global Positioning system Payload (GPSP).
-It is scheduled to launch in 2015.

-DSCOVR, formerly called Triana, will provide early warning capability from a deep-space orbit located at the sun-earth L1 Lagrange point to detect space weather and harmful solar wind activity that could impact Earth.
+The DSCOVR satellite provides early warning capability from a deep-space orbit to detect space weather and harmful solar wind activity that could impact Earth.
 It has the secondary mission of serving as an Earth climate observatory by providing a unique continuous view of the “Earth at noon” via multi-spectral imaging and a full-disc irradiance measurement of the light reflected from the Earth’s surface.
-DSCOVR is planned to launch in 2015 on an Air Force provided SpaceX Falcon9 launch vehicle from Cape Canaveral Air Force Station.